axeII/axell.dev/content/posts/yabai-guide-2024/index.md

 ## Step 1: Install Yabai
-Since Homebrew is installed (and to install homebrew please follow this guide [here](https://brew.sh)), you can easily install Yabai.
-Run the following command in your Terminal:
+Since Homebrew is installed (and to install homebrew please follow this guide [here](https://brew.sh)), you can easily install Yabai by running the following command in your Terminal or other terminal like app:

 ```bash
 brew install yabai